Decorative painting ….transferring Typography! How does she do it?!

-4. And a new product called Transfer Gel by Artisan Enhancements® that I am selling – which is another option to help you make amazing pieces also.
+4. And a new product called Transfer Gel by Artisan Enhancements® that we sell – which is another option to help you make amazing pieces also.
 Click HERE to see this product.

 I am always scheming and thinking about how I want to paint my next piece, but sometimes I need inspiration.
 So, what’s a girl to do, except for to call on her Fairy Godmother!
 Well, who I actually am referring to is The Graphics Fairy LLC !
 She has never let me down! (ps if you visit her Facebook page- please let her know The Purple Painted Lady sent you!)

-Here is what the dresser looked like before I did anything.
-Not too pretty- but I knew it had the perfect front surface for some fun to be painted on it!
+Here is what the dresser looked like before anything was done to it.
+Not too pretty- but it had the perfect front surface for something fun to be painted on it!
 Not to mention it is all wood and well made.
-So…of course I first painted it with Annie Sloan Chalk Paint® Decorative Paints.
-I used the color Coco- which is a beautiful color – especially with Dark Wax applied to it!
+So…of course it was first painted with Annie Sloan Chalk Paint® Decorative Paints.
+The color used was Coco- which is a beautiful color – especially with Dark Wax applied to it!

 If interested in purchasing Coco Chalk Paint®- click HERE.

 This dresser was already painted with white Latex paint when I found it.
-I chose the color Coco for this project and it took 1 1/2 coats of Chalk Pant® total.
+I chose the color Coco for this project and it took 1 1/2 coats of Coco Chalk Pant®.
 NO sanding or priming prior either and did I mention I sell Chalk Paint® on-line?
 Click HERE if interested in shopping.
 And oh, what do I mean by 1/2 coats?

 Well, after your first coat of Chalk Paint® dries- if you are applying a second coat with a brush (which you almost always need 2 coats of paint!) – often I will thin the paint by placing only a ¼ inch of water in a plastic cup with some paint.
 A good rule of thumb, is no more than 20% water added to the whatever amount of paint you have.
 And do this in a separate container, other than the actual paint can.

 By adding some water- it allows the paint to be a little thinner and smoother and it will glide on easier and you will use less paint.
 (I will sometimes refer to it as a 1/2 coat.)
 Also, this is great if you are looking for more of a traditional “smooth” look with minimal brush strokes in regards to texture.

-Once I finished painting the dresser with Coco- I knew I wanted to jazz it up.
+Once finished painting the dresser with Coco- it was time to jazz it up.
 I did not want to use a stencil and actually could not find one the size or in the style I wanted.
-Now when it comes to stencils- some are a necessity when doing a replicating pattern.
+But when it comes to stencils- some are a necessity when doing a replicating pattern.
 But in general I have found that they can be quite expensive and often- I do not do the same detailed painting more than once or twice, so I do not need one.
 And to have a custom stencil created- FORGET IT…very expensive$$$.

 More importantly- I want to have a variety in the pieces I do, versus doing the same design again and again.
 I like to personalize an image and if you are savvy with using Paint Shop Pro (or some image editing software) you can.

 So for the project I am going to step through below what I did.
-But just to share- if I was to purchase a big stencil to accommodate my design in this size- would easily run a minimum of $100 to perhaps $200 retail- that is, if you could find one that matched this type of design.
-Instead, I suggest that you buy a projector off of Craigslist and print your transparencies on a laser printer.
+But just to share- if I was to purchase a big stencil to accommodate my design in this size- it would easily run a minimum of $100 to perhaps $200 retail- that is, if you could find one that matched this type of design.
+So instead, I suggest that you buy a projector off of Craigslist and print your transparencies on a laser printer.
 You will not regret it!
 And that is what I did….I just made a transparency and pushed the image up and traced it.